networktocode/netutils/README.md

 The project is packaged with a light development environment based on `docker-compose` to help with the local development of the project and to run tests within TravisCI.

 The project is following Network to Code software development guidelines and are leveraging the following:
-- Black, Pylint, Bandit, flake8, and pydocstyle for Python linting and formatting.
+- Black, Pylint, Bandit, Mypy, flake8, and pydocstyle for Python linting and formatting.
 - pytest, coverage, and unittest for unit tests.

 There are a number of things that are required in order to have a successful PR.